-Designing, painting, and then hunting for eggs is an integral part of classic easter traditions.
-Natural Easter egg colours are safe and environmentally sustainable.
-We show you how to dye eggs naturally and which foods are best suited for Easter egg painting.
-We also give you some ideas on how to creatively design Easter eggs.
+Designing, painting, and then hunting for Easter eggs is an integral part of classic Easter traditions.
+Natural dyes for Easter eggs are safe and environmentally friendly.
+We will show you how to use natural dyes for dyeing eggs and which foods are best suited for adding some colour to your Easter eggs.
+We will also provide you with some great Easter egg designs.

 Many foods have natural dyes that you can use to create wonderfully colourful Easter eggs.
 Colours such as yellow, orange, green, red, blue and violet can be made from food without much effort.

-Here is an overview of which egg colour can be made from which food:
+Here is an overview of which colours can be made using different foods:

 Yellow: Turmeric (fresh or powder)